 - Fiber: 0.6 g

 - Cholesterol: 110.3 mg

 Keywords: oven roasted spatchcocked chicken

 Spatchcocking is almost foolproof.
 The chicken cooks evenly because you cut the backbone out (save it for chicken stock) and flatten the chicken before baking it.
 That makes it so most of the parts of the chicken are equal thickness and it cooks evenly and quickly.

-True confession: I have only cooked a chicken this way three times, once on the grill and twice in the oven.
+True confession: I have only cooked a chicken this way five times, once on the grill (affiliate link) and four times in the oven.
 But I don’t think I will ever cook another whole chicken the old-fashioned way again.
 I suggest you cover your baking pan with aluminum foil or parchment paper, however, for easy clean up.
 I made quite a mess of my pan!

 The first time I did it, I made it the way Martha Stewart said to make it.
 It took hours.
 Six to eight hours marinating the chicken, 15 minutes of prep and about 35 minutes to cook it.
 Our Grilled Spatchcocked Chicken was amazing.
 But you have to plan for it.
 You can’t just heat the oven, cut the chicken, throw on some spices and pop it in the oven.
 And, although it tasted heavenly, it wasn’t beautiful.
+Believe me, it doesn’t look so great, but that charred black skin is amazing.
 Take a look: